Steve Harper (designer)

 Stephen's 2nd secondment to Volvo (this time in Sweden) was in 2000, when he became influential in the creation of Volvo's post-millennial re-definition of the brand, being responsible for the design of a dozen production and concept cars for the company.

 Returning to the UK in 2008, he was appointed a Senior Lecturer in Design at Coventry University and also established SHADO Design as a Design Consultancy, as managing director, this time in Paignton in Devon.
 There followed designs of a further influential flight training simulator for THALES, the 'Reality Seven', and works in Aerospace, Defence and Automotive fields.

 In 2012 he joined SAIC in Shanghai and Tokyo developing the MG Icon concept car with the Chinese design team.
 While in China, following this, he helped establish the Geely Design Studio in Shanghai.

 Between 2014 and 2016, with a unique team of interns and post graduates, they created a pair of highly individual Electric Vehicle design and prototypes.

 ThaiRung Union cars in Bangkok commissioned him to design a low volume 4x4 range of vehicles, the Transformer, and there also, developed a Diesel and EV Bus, to suit the Asian commuting requirements.

 His passion for design has led to success in the creation of Design and Clay Modelling MasterClass Courses, which have seen students attending for all corners of the globe.

-In 2017 his extensive experience and knowledge saw him appointed as an expert witness, establishing Stephen as a highly reputable expert on Trademark and Design focused proceedings.
+In 2017 his experience and knowledge in the field saw him appointed as a witness, establishing Stephen as an expert on Trademark and Design focused proceedings.

 For two years, from mid-2018 to 2020, his role was to be the Creative Lead at Proton Holdings in Kuala Lumpur, Malaysia, as it integrated into the Geely portfolio of brands.